iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.0.1/report.md

 > #PRESIDENTSTEVENKING #STEVENKING I KNOW THE CURE FOR COVIDE, FDA APPORVED ME TO RESEarch<br> :date: __2021-01-01 22:54:10__

 > I tested positive yesterday, but there is no way to tell the app.
 I can only report symptoms.
 Apparently I need a 6 digit code from some health department to let the app know I was positive.
 So until I get that code nobody who was in proximity to me will get a notification and will therefore keep spreading the 'rona.<br> :date: __2021-01-01 22:32:23__

-> Absolutely worthless.
-Contracted covid from a person that contracted covid while in hospital.
-The contact tracer was not able to get the 6 digit code I needed for the app.
-Also Drs are refusing to test likely positive people.
-There's no way to use the app as intended without a test or a code, don't bother with the invasion of privacy.<br> :date: __2020-12-26 07:40:54__

-> Your "ENABLE EXPOSURE ALERT" button has not worked since its launch.
-Gone into settings > exposure alert > enable and NOTHING.
-Have an Android phone but know of iPhone users with the same problem.
-Located in Morris County, NJ.
-PLEASE FIX THIS!!<br> :date: __2020-12-22 14:24:30__